Books on the Move: Changes in the Van Pelt Stacks

 Where are books moving within Van Pelt?

 Some books are simply moving from one area of the Van Pelt stacks to another.
-Many reference items, like some specialized encyclopedias and dictionaries, will be integrated into the circulating collection so you can now borrow them for the first time.
-Other books will be regrouped to more closely align with their subject clusters so it will be easier to browse a particular area to find what you need.
-For example, Social Sciences will generally be grouped on the third floor, and Humanities on the fourth floor.
+These collections will be rearranged in alphabetical order by call number so it will be easier to find what you need.
 Shifting these collections will also help us rebalance capacity so there’s space to add new items in print.

 Which books are moving to LIBRA?
 And how can I get them after they move?